TBD54566975/developer.tbd.website/site/blog/2024-07-31-simplying-cross-platform-payments-daps.md

 However, a persistent issue remains: the sender and recipient must use the same app to complete a transaction.
 People have personal and valid reasons for choosing their preferred payment apps.

-This situation creates a tense, unspoken battle when you need to pay a friend after dinner or a contractor for a service, only to discover that you use CashApp while they use Venmo.
+This situation creates an uncomfortable, unspoken battle when you need to pay a friend after dinner or a contractor for a service, only to discover that you use CashApp while they use Venmo.
 Now, you both face the dilemma of deciding who will download a new app, set up a new account, and link it to their bank account.

 With DAPs, it doesn't matter which app you prefer.
 You can use a DAP to transfer funds and financially "dap each other up."